 As a keynote speaker and consultant, I’m hired by corporations to encourage their employees to change and think differently.
 I stand on a stage and cheerlead for them to try something new and break out of their old patterns of thinking.

 But the truth is that we all resist change, including myself.
-Patterns become engrained in our brains.
-Unless we constantly create new pathways, new connections, new experiences, and new ideas, those neural patterns are doomed to stay stuck in neutral.
+Patterns become so engrained in our brains that, unless we constantly create new pathways, new connections, new experiences, and new ideas, those neural patterns are doomed to stay stuck in neutral.

 Are there people who spend their whole life stuck in neutral?
 Sure.
 But they will never be innovators.
 Companies, individuals, countries, communities, and organizations that stay stuck in neutral risk developing brains (and companies) that are deeply embedded in sameness.
 By using the same neural pathways over and over again, it gets harder and harder to get out of that rut.
 Kind of like a car that gets stuck in the mud.
 If you keep your foot on the gas, all you do is dig yourself deeper into that rut.
 Neural patterns in the brain work the same way.